4 Ways to Use Color to Your Brand's Advantage

 Having this info will ensure that the blue seen on your website matches the blue printed on your business cards.

 It's easy to go crazy and think that MORE IS BETTER when it comes to your color palette.
 In reality, you'll want to keep your color palette restrained to no more than 3-5 colors.
 There should be one color that is your primary color and the rest should only play supporting roles.
 Reserve the secondary colors for headlines, callouts, and buttons.
 In our sample palette above, notice how even though there are five colors that two of them are just variations (two blue tones, two yellow tones).
 In this example, the dark blue may be the primary color with the lighter blue and yellow tones being used sparingly.
 We also recommend including at least one neutral color in your palette, such as the beige color in our sample palette.
 Keeping it simple will help your brand look and feel more professional and refined.

 3. Inform & Distribute

 We already told you to keep a limited palette of well-refined colors but every now and again you need to be RULE BREAKER!
-This one is really only for well established brands or companies that have been using a consistent color palette in their branding for at least 1-2 years.
-IF this is you, @@try incorporating a fun pop of color as an accent in a special promotion or ad@@.
+This one is really only for well-established brands or companies that have been using a consistent color palette in their branding for at least 1-2 years.
+IF this is you, try incorporating a fun pop of color as an accent in a special promotion or ad.
 This will make your brand look fresh and new while still not deviating from your established brand.
-In the case of our sample palette, imagine a bright fuscia or sultry magenta as an accent!
-Done with restraint for a short term promo or social media campaign, you'll find that playing a bit within your established palette is a lot of fun!
+In the case of our sample palette, imagine a bright fuschia or sultry magenta as an accent!
+Done with restraint for a short-term promo or social media campaign, you'll find that playing a bit within your established palette is a lot of fun!

 If the idea of sorting out shades of yellow has you feeling a little blue, it may be time to bring in the pros!
 Working with a designer on a simple brand mood board exercise or even developing a complete brand identity guide will go a long way in helping you use color to your full advantage.